 Have you ever taken a moment to look at a sheepskin rug?
 I mean, really look—closely enough to take in the creepiness?

 As soon as you realize that animal skin was once … well, skin, you’ll never be able to scrub the idea from your brain.
+More about

 The good news is that you can create gorgeous interiors without the suffering, and as more and more consumers seek animal-friendly options, they’re becoming easier and easier to find.
 Welcome to cruelty-free, vegan interior design.

 Here are some simple ways to save animals by making a few modest changes to your decor with materials and furniture that don’t originate with a living being.
 Imagine the impact that we could have on animal welfare if chose to be cruelty-free the next time that we went shopping for home or office decor.
-Let’s examine a few specific cases:
+Let’s examine a few specific cases: Check this bet site in nigeria at ibebet

 Humans have been using feathers in their homes since the days when homes were caves—but this is one design idea that should be relegated to the history books.
 It takes the routine torture of 12 geese or 30 ducks to fill just one standard-size pillow.
 Every six weeks, birds’ feathers are plucked out, sometimes leaving gaping wounds.
 Their torn skin is sewn up without anesthetics.
 Birds often die from the trauma of the experience alone.